 Like I said, the whole point of this pendulum and being aware of it is: to watch out for misguided beliefs.
 If you can notice that you’re swinging, then you can know that the healthy response is in the middle.

 - Your partner says, “You’re too needy.”
-The misguided belief: “If I’m not supposed to be needy, then I suppose that means that I have to push all my needs down.
-My needs shouldn’t matter, and I have to self-sacrifice.”
+The misguided belief (aka the swing): “If I’m not supposed to need, then I suppose that means that I have to push all my needs down.
+My needs won’t matter, and I have to self-sacrifice.”

-- Your subconscious is trying to accept, “You cannot control your partner.”
-The misguided belief: “If I can’t control my partner and they’re “not showing up”, then I should leave.
+- Your life coach tells you, “You cannot control your partner.”
+The misguided belief (aka the swing): “If I can’t control my partner and they’re “not showing up”, then it’s hopeless.
+I should just leave.
 Learning/changing/everything else is pointless.
-OR I am stuck in this, I must settle.”
+OR I stay and I am stuck in this, I must settle.”

 - Your partner wants more of your time.
-The misguided belief: “If I do what my partner is asking I’m going to be suffocated, and I’ll have to give ALL my free-time to them.”
+The misguided belief(aka the swing): “If I do what my partner is asking I’m going to be suffocated, and I’ll have to give ALL my free-time to them.”

 HOWEVER, the middle goes something like this:

-I know I cannot control my partner, nor would I want to.
-But I do know that I can control myself.
+- I do not need to control my partner to get the change I desire nor do I need to try to repress my emotions/needs as an opposite attempt.
+Rather, I know I know that I can control myself.
 As I grow, learn, change, and show up differently I can foster an environment that may help my partner feel safer to show up differently.
 And as I begin to model healthier behavior they may also start to mirror my healthier behavior.
 I will invest the amount of time I am comfortable with investing.
 But regardless of how this relationship turns out, I will continue to learn what I need to learn, because I understand that if I do not change I will continue to create these patterns in any future relationship.

 Why The Pendulum Matters